At a glance: my top 10 things to do in Swakopmund

 You could also be interested in reading:

-Swakopmund has the 3rd highest population in Namibia, a whopping 45,000 people.
-It is a coastal city with strong German influences in its architecture—one of the most famous buildings is the public library, which is a half-timber house a couple of blocks from the beach.
+Swakopmund is a coastal city with strong German influences in its architecture—one of the most famous buildings is the public library, which is a half-timber house a couple of blocks from the beach.

-The city is a popular beach resort and adventure center.
-I’ll explain all about the adrenaline-pumping and other more chill Swakopmund tourist attractions.
+The city is a popular beach resort and adventure acitivites center.
+Later, I’ll explain all about the adrenaline-pumping activities for the ultimate thrill, plus other more chill things to do in Swakopmund.

 We stayed in a fantastic hotel in Swakopmund, too, so I’ll tell you about that to save you the frustration of finding accommodation that looks great in the online photos but turns out to be a semi-dump in real life.
 A common occurrence in Namibia!

-These places are must-visits on any Namibia itinerary:
+These places are must-visits on any Namibia itinerary, ranked in order of how I personally enjoyed them:

 I totally fell in love with all of the critters on Tommy’s Living Desert Tour